Differential elimination for dynamical models via projections with applications to structural identifiability: Introduction

 The key features of the projection-based representation that allow us to translate such an approach into a practically efficient algorithm are the following: \begin{itemize} \item The projection based representation is given by equations of the projections of the original variety defined by $\mathcal{I}$; hence, \textit{geometric} in nature.
 In contrast to syntactic representations, such as characteristic sets or Gr\"obner bases, the projection based representation enables us to use tools from constructive algebraic geometry.

-\item The elimination process visualized in Figure~\ref{tab:yound_oscillator} is \emph{adaptive} in the sense that, after each step, the algorithms often has a choice which of the $x$'s to replace with one of the $y$'s (e.g., at the first step in Figure~\ref{tab:yound_oscillator}, we could eliminate any of $x_1, x_2, x_3$ from the base variables).
+\item The elimination process visualized in Figure~\ref{tab:yound_oscillator} is \emph{adaptive} in the sense that, after each step, the algorithm often has a choice which of the $x$'s to replace with one of the $y$'s (e.g., at the first step in Figure~\ref{tab:yound_oscillator}, we could eliminate any of $x_1, x_2, x_3$ from the base variables).
 By employing simple degree-based heuristics for this choice, we are able to speed up the computation substantially.
 While the described algorithm may be reminiscent of the Gr\"obner walk algorithm~\cite{COLLART1997} and its relatives~\cite{Dahan2008, Golubitsky2009}, especially~\cite{Boulier2010}, the ranking of $y$’s is not predetermined.
-The distinctive feature of the proposed algorithm is that the final ranking of y’s can be constructed \emph{adaptively and dynamically}. \end{itemize}
+The distinctive feature of the proposed algorithm is that the final ranking of y’s can be constructed \emph{adaptively and dynamically}.
+Note that the choice of ranking affects only the runtime of the algorithm but not the correctness of the result. \end{itemize}

 Since each step of the algorithm boils down to elimination of a single variable (one of the $x$'s), we use resultants as the main algebraic elimination tool.
 While resultants are known to produce extraneous factors, we use two strategies to address this issue: \begin{enumerate} \item Thanks to efficient algorithms~\cite{solutionsSODA, vanderHoeven2002, vanderHoeven2010} for computing power series solutions of the original system~\eqref{eq:state_space}, we have an efficient randomized membership test for ideal $\mathcal{I}$.
 This membership test allows us to remove extraneous factors after each resultant computation and evade accumulation of these factors during repeated resultant computation. \item Our algorithm may perform a change of variables in the original system.
 Therefore, some of these extraneous factors are extracted \emph{before} computing the resultant (see Section~\ref{sec:var_change}), hence speeding up the computation substantially (Table~\ref{table:change}). \end{enumerate}